 While the original opening date of Crossrail has more than come and gone, the project's central section now finally has an opening date 24 May 2022.

 But there are still plenty of questions around how the scheme fell so far behind.

 As Transport for London (TfL), the Department for Transport (DfT) and Crossrail Ltd close in on completing the project, there are queries around how much it is all going to cost and what got the mega-project into this position in the first place.

 Take a look at what we know so far.

 When was the line due to open?

-Last year an update by Westminster council let slip online that the central section of Crossrail was scheduled to open on 9 December as part of its follow-up to the decision to reject the pedestrianisation of Oxford Street.
+An update by Westminster council let slip online that the central section of Crossrail was scheduled to open on 9 December 2018, as part of its follow-up to the decision to reject the pedestrianisation of Oxford Street.

 Subsequently, the first chief executive of Crossrail Rob Holden blamed a decision to delay procurement of rolling stock for the scheme’s failure to hit its December 2018 opening date.
 A TfL spokesperson denied this saying: “The procurement of the trains has had no impact on the delayed opening of the central section.”